 Kanakadasa was an ardent devotee of Sri Krishna from a young age.

-Kanakadasa once came to the famous Udupi Sri Krishna Temple but was denied entry, because of his low caste.
-He went to the rear of temple and prayers.
-As a result of his prayers, the murti of Bhagavan Sri Krishna in the temple turned towards the direction where Kanakadasa was standing and the temple wall collapsed enabling Kanakadasa to have darshan of Lord Krishna.
+As a result of his prayers and unparalleled devotion, the murti of Bhagavan Sri Krishna in Udupi temple turned towards the direction where Kanakadasa was standing and the temple wall collapsed enabling Kanakadasa to have darshan of Lord Krishna.

 Even today the opening is called Kanaka’s window at the Udupi Sri Krishna Temple.